 The Convertible Notes are our senior, unsecured obligations and accrue interest at a rate of 3.0% per annum, payable semi-annually in arrears on April 1 and October 1 of each year, beginning on October 1, 2023.
 The Convertible Notes will mature on April 1, 2028 unless earlier converted, redeemed or repurchased by us.
 Before January 3, 2028, noteholders will have the right to convert their Convertible Notes only under the following circumstances: (1) during any calendar quarter commencing after the calendar quarter ended on June 30, 2023 (and only during such calendar quarter), if the last reported sale price of our common stock, par value \$0.001 per share (the "common stock"), for each of at least 20 trading days (whether or not consecutive) during a period of 30 consecutive trading days ending on, and including, the last trading day of the immediately preceding calendar quarter is greater than or equal to 130% of the conversion price on each applicable trading day; (2) during the five consecutive business day period immediately after any 10 consecutive trading day period (the "measurement period") in which the trading price per \$1,000 principal amount of notes, as determined following a request by a holder or holders of the Convertible Notes in the manner described in indenture pursuant to which the Convertible Notes were issued and are governed (the "Indenture"), for each trading day of the measurement period, was less than 98% of the product of the last reported sale price of our common stock and the conversion rate on each such trading day; (3) if we call any or all of the Convertible Notes for redemption, but only with respect to the convertible notes called (or deemed called) for redemption; or (4) upon the occurrence of specified corporate events (e.g., a fundamental change or the making of certain distributions).
-On or after January 3, 2028, until the close of business on the second scheduled trading day immediately preceding the maturity date, a holder may convert its Convertible Notes at any time, regardless of the foregoing circumstances.
+On or after January 3, 2028, until the close of business on the second scheduled trading day immediately preceding the maturity date, a holder may convert its Convertible Notes at any time, reg

-As of March 31, 2024, noteholders have the right to early convert under the 130% early conversion feature, with such conversion right exercisable only during the second quarter of 2024.
-No early conversions have occurred during the second quarter of 2024 as of the date of this filing.
+As of March 31, 2024, noteholders had the right to early convert under the 130% early conversion feature, with such conversion right exercisable only during the second quarter of 2024.
+No early conversions occurred during the second quarter.
+As of June 30, 2024, noteholders have the right to early convert under the 130% early conversion feature, with such conversion right exercisable only during the third quarter of 2024.
+As of the date of this filing, no early conversions have occurred during the third quarter of 2024.